Magnetic fluctuations and anisotropy in UTe2: a multi-orbital study based on GGA+U and RPA: Noninteracting Generalized Susceptibility

-In this study, we focus on the magnetism arising from the U $5f$ electrons with total angular momentum $j = 5/2$, since these orbitals contribute approximately 70--90\% of the DOS at the Fermi level.
-The non-interacting generalized susceptibility is computed as
+In this study, we focus on the magnetism arising from the U $5f$ electrons with total angular momentum $j = 5/2$, since these orbitals contribute approximately 70\%--90\% of the DOS at the Fermi level.
+A detailed analysis of the $j=7/2$--state contributions is given in Appendix~\ref{sec:j72_contribution}.
+The noninteracting generalized susceptibility is computed as

 where $\alpha = (s,j,m_j)$ denotes the composite index consisting of sublattice $s=A,B$ and magnetic quantum number $m_j = \pm1/2, \pm3/2, \pm5/2$ for the U $5f$ orbitals with $j = 5/2$.
 The coefficient $u_\lambda^\alpha(\bm{k})$ represents the $\alpha$th component of the eigenvector $\ket{u_\lambda(\bm{k})}$, and $f(E)$ is the Fermi distribution function.
 In our calculations, we restrict the band summation to the ten bands around the Fermi level, corresponding to $\lambda = 25$ to $34$ in ascending order of $E_\lambda(\bm{k})$.
-We use a $64 \times 64 \times 16$ $\bm{k}$-mesh to calculate $\chi^0(\bm{q})$ on a $32 \times 32 \times 4$ $\bm{q}$-mesh.
+We use a $64 \times 64 \times 16$ $\bm{k}$ mesh to calculate $\chi^0(\bm{q})$ on a $32 \times 32 \times 4$ $\bm{q}$ mesh.